ibm-cloud-docs/vpc/lb-sg-integration.md

 | Protocol | Source type | Source | Value |
 |-----------|------|------|-------|
 | TCP| Any | `0.0.0.0/0` | Port 80 |
-{: caption="Table 6.
-Example configuration information for inbound rules" caption-side="bottom"}
+{: caption="Example configuration information for inbound rules" caption-side="bottom"}

 Then, configure outbound rules that allow TCP traffic to your back-end target: